 The primary SCATS Application Interface is an interactive Calendar that displays the start dates of active Engagements being tracked within the system.
 Active engagements are represented at the bottom of the main SCATS Application Interface in the Active Engagements table.
 This table provides important information used to manage and appropriate schedule security assignment and engagements.

 The SCATS Application’s Interactive Calendar is used to visually represent the start date of active security engagements.
-Interaction with the calendar is performed by clicking the back “<-“, forward “->”, and “Today” navigation buttons at the bottom of the calendar view.
 Engagements scheduled to begin on a specific date are denoted by a rectangular marker within the calendar date and a value representing how many engagements are scheduled to start.

-Upon clicking a date marker, an engagement management window will detail the engagements starting on that date.
+Upon clicking a date marker, an engagement management table will detail the engagements starting on that date.

-Manage SCATS System Users
+Manage SCATS system users

 SCATS system users can be managed by navigating to File -> Manage Users